lpalova/lpalova.github.io/about.md

 I am well versed in statistical and data manipulation methods.
 Recently, I got certified in data science specialization by John Hopkins University on [Coursera](https://www.coursera.org/account/accomplishments/specialization/certificate/LL4BR8M6KAGX), and completed a data science bootcamp at [Metis](http://www.thisismetis.com/).
 I am proficient in Python, R and SQL.
 Samples of my work are available on [GitHub](https://github.com/lpalova).

 I am looking for job opportunities in data science or data analysis.
-I am an independent thinker and a quick learner.
-Areas of my interests include technology, education, energy, healthcare and more.
+I am an independent thinker and a quick learner, can get stuff done.
+Areas of my interests include technology, healthcare, education.

 ### Contact me